rva5120/sgdb/README.md

 ## Running S-GDB
 S-GDB features 5 commands, including a tutorial.
 After installing S-GDB, you can start running GDB.
-If you changed .gdbinit and added the line (as mentioned on the installation), you can start using any othe the commands below.
+If you changed .gdbinit appropriately (as recommended on the installation), you can start using any othe the commands below.

 **Tutorial**